silverwind/clippie/README.md

 - `content` *String or Blob*: Content to copy.

-Returns `true` when sucessful and `false` when not.
+Returns `true` when successful and `false` when not.
 Will never throw.

 © [silverwind](https://github.com/silverwind), distributed under BSD licence